dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 minerals accross the earth become paradoxically increasingly more and less determinant of economic trends.

-That is all philosophical, of which (the ideal) is meaningless without knowledge of chemistry, physics and engineering.
+That is all philosophical, of which the ideals are meaningless without knowledge of chemistry, physics and engineering.
 In order to make any rational predictions about the nature of fabrication technology requires an intimate knowledge of materials science, computational